 Outside of the Melbourne Cup, there are not many prestigious Australian Thoroughbred races held on days other than Saturday.

-For now, at least, the Group 1 Thousand Guineas is a Wednesday race run at Caulfield Racecourse for three-year-old fillies over 1600 metres under set weight conditions.
+The Group 1 Thousand Guineas was a Wednesday race run at Caulfield Racecourse for three-year-old fillies over 1600 metres under set weight conditions but since 2023 now runs on a Saturday along other top races like the Sir Rupert Clarke Stakes.

 It is part of Caulfield’s spring racing carnival that runs from early October with the running of the Caulfield Guineas and other top races, ending a week later with the Caulfield Cup.
 After the Caulfield Cup, Caulfield Racecourse does not offer major Group racing until the end of November.